-France is a truly wonderful destination for a wedding abroad and I know you and your guests will be captivated by its charms.
-In fact if you choose to have your wedding in France one of the most challenging aspects is deciding which of the many beautiful locations and venues will set the scene for your big day.
+You and your guests will be captivated by its charms.
+In fact, if you choose to have your wedding in France one of the most challenging aspects is deciding which of the many beautiful locations and venues will set the scene for your big day.

-Unfortunately France has some of the most stringent residency requirements of all the European countries, as such, many couples who would have otherwise chosen to get married in France choose an alternative destination.
+- Unfortunately, France has some of the most stringent residency requirements of all the European countries, as a solution, most couples will usually have a symbolic ceremony in France.

 - Don’t expect things to work the same way as they do in your home country.
 Ask as many questions as many times as you need to in order to make sure you get the answers you need.